Granville County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-If you submitted to a breath or blood test and your blood alcohol concentration (BAC) was 0.08 or higher, your license will be suspended under North Carolina law.
-The duration of this suspension varies based on factors such as prior DUI convictions.
+If you submitted to a breath or blood test and your Blood Alcohol Content (BAC) was 0.08 or higher, your license will be suspended under North Carolina law.
+The duration of this suspension varies depending on factors like prior offenses.
 You may receive a temporary driving permit that is valid until your ALR hearing or until the suspension officially begins.

 If You Refused Testing